hleehm8994/hleehm8994/README.md

 ======================
 <a href="https://u8views.com/github/hleehm8994"><img src="https://u8views.com/api/v1/github/profiles/94553230/views/day-week-month-total-count.svg"></a>

-My name is Helen.
 I am a recent Graduate in Business Analytics.
 I have over 6 years of experience in financial service industry, specializing in Operational Risk Management.
 I have proven experience of analyzing and reporting risk event through risk assessment to prevent and mitigate financial losses in the banks.

 I am passionate about executing analytics projects and engaging in research collaborations with tangible outcomes